Make Friends, Find Dates, and Be More Social When You Work Remotely Like This

 And working together on a common goal will strengthen that connection even further.

-To find your tribe, check out:
+To find your circle, check out:

 - Bulletin boards at cafes, libraries, coffee shops, and rec centers